-The result shows a coverage ratio of 109.9%, which means the solvency of FWU Life Austria is still given despite the strong stress assumptions.
-The SCR at the reporting date of this scenario shows a similar but stronger reaction as the capital requirement of the scenario of economic and political turbulence, see C.7.1.
+The result shows a coverage ratio of 85.7%, which means the strong stress assumptions of this scenario fulfils the purpose of the Reverse Stress Test.
+The SCR of this scenario shows a similar but stronger reaction as the capital requirement of the scenario of economic and political turbulence after the initial shock, see C.7.1.
+The additional expense shock further increases the SCR.